Rat King (Teenage Mutant Ninja Turtles)

 The Rat King is a fictional character in the Teenage Mutant Ninja Turtles multimedia franchise.
-The character was created by Jim Lawson and first appeared in the comic Tales of the Teenage Mutant Ninja Turtles #4 written by Jim Lawson and has made various appearances since, in the comic books and other media, such as animated series and video games.
+The character was created by Jim Lawson and first appeared in the comic Tales of the Teenage Mutant Ninja Turtles #4.
+He has made various appearances since, in the comic books and other media, such as animated series and video games.

 Born and raised in Boston and later migrated to New York, the Rat King remains one of the more enigmatic characters in Teenage Mutant Ninja Turtles, with various appearances depicting him as either a villain, a neutral character or even an ally to the titular team.
 The Rat King has apparent telepathic influence over rats.

 Appearances

 Mirage Comics

 In the Mirage Studios Teenage Mutant Ninja Turtles comics, the Rat King makes his first appearance in Tales of the Teenage Mutant Ninja Turtles #4 as the story's main antagonist.
-After residing in a swamp for several months, the Rat King (who remains unnamed until the end of the issue) decides to venture into a nearby abandoned industrial park and use it as shelter against the oncoming winter.
+After residing in a swamp for several months, the Rat King ventures into a nearby abandoned industrial park and use it as shelter against the oncoming winter.
 There, the Rat King happens upon the Teenage Mutant Ninja Turtles and their friend Casey Jones, who had come to the industrial park to train.
 Believing the Turtles and Casey to be other "monsters" who wish to take his territory, the Rat King proceeds to stalk them throughout the park, even capturing Michelangelo and leaving him to be devoured by the rats (Michelangelo later escapes).
 The Rat King is eventually defeated by Leonardo who, in a duel with the Rat King, flings several shurikens at him, which knock him off balance, sending him plummeting into a silo.

-The Rat King would return later during the Mirage series final arc, City at War, where his corpse communicates with Splinter.
+The Rat King returns in the story arc "City at War", where his corpse communicates with Splinter.

 Teenage Mutant Ninja Turtles (1987–1996)

-Despite being a minor character in the Mirage comics at the time of its initial airing, the Rat King (voiced by Townsend Coleman) is featured as a recurring character in the 1987 Teenage Mutant Ninja Turtles animated series, being one of the few villains from the Mirage comics to make the transition into the cartoon (the others being the Shredder, The Foot Clan, the Triceratons, and Dr. Stockman).
-The cartoon counterpart of the Rat King was somewhat inconsistent in some regards to his comic version, being shown with blonde or orange hair instead of black and having a slightly altered costume; his first few appearances on the show also had him controlling rats with a flute (à la The Pied Piper of Hamelin) instead of his mind as in later episodes.
-Even Splinter was affected by the music and almost killed the TMNT in a fight.
-The cartoon version of the Rat King was also depicted as highly intelligent, shown to be able to create such things as various chemical concoctions and bombs.
+The Rat King appears as a recurring character in the 1987 Teenage Mutant Ninja Turtles animated series, voiced by Townsend Coleman.
+This version has blonde or orange hair instead of black; his first few appearances on the show also had him controlling rats with a flute rather than with telepathy.
+The animated version of the Rat King was also depicted as highly intelligent, shown to be able to create chemical concoctions and bombs.